josephlimtech/linkedin-profile-scraper-api/README.md

 See `src/examples` for more examples.

-Set `keepAlive` to `true` to keep the Puppeteer running in the background for faster recurring scrapes.
-This will keep your memory usage high.
+Set `keepAlive` to `true` to keep Puppeteer running in the background for faster recurring scrapes.
+This will keep your memory usage high as Puppeteer will sit idle in the background.

 By default the scraper will close after a successful scrape.
 Freeing up your memory.